mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 ## Chapter 14

-	Kip paused the group in their walk toward the Shadestead, smelling the first hints of fire in the air.
+	Kip paused the group in their quiet walk toward the Shadestead, smelling the first hints of fire in the air.
 He turned around and signaled to them to gather in close to him.
+Huddled to his right was Ginnu, untied and shivering from the cold.

 	"From this point on, Linyu and I will be guiding you from above, so I want to go over a few things.
-What you see and what we see may not be the same, so use your own judgment and decide what's best.
-Stay with your partners at all times; if one of them is hurt, make sure that the area is safe and get out.
+What you see and what we see may not be the same.
+We will only be able to see things from above, so use your own judgment and decide what's best.
+Stay with your partners at all times; if one of them is hurt, make sure that the area is safe and get the both of yourselves out of here.
 If they have a listener, take it off of them and put it on yourself.
-If any one of Lissa's guardians gets a hold of one we could all be captured, so do not let this happen.
-And finally, Do Not Kill; I repeat Do Not Kill unless they are endangering your life or your partner's life.
-Setre will be there and she cannot be harmed.
+If any one of Lissa's guardians gets a hold of one, they will be able to predict our movements so don't let this happen.
+And finally, we are not here to kill, we are here to intimidate Lissa into giving up.
+Even if we have all of the weapons on Ulukoma, we wouldn't be able to defeat the guardians.
+Do not attack unless your life is in danger.
 Everyone clear?"

 	"Yea," the said in a broken unison.

 	"Voices off, everyone clear?"

-	They nodded in a much clearer unison.
+	They made a gesture with their hands to signal a clearer yes.

 	"Stay here until you hear me through your listeners.
-I'll join you once the you begin.
+I'll join you once you begin.
 Good luck, everyone."

 	He put his arm around Lin and said, "Lead the way."
 Lin took him through the forest, ever closer to the fire until they came upon an old tree that was leaning due to shifting clay in the ground.